What is a Nanny?

 Many nannies live in the family home so they are available to take care of the child or children when they are needed.
 Nannies may be responsible for caring for the dependents even when the parents are home.
 Some nannies are hired to watch the children while the parents work from home.
 This gives the parents time to get their important work done while still having presence within the home, all while another individual pays close and careful attention to the children and other things that must be taken care of around the house.

 Some parents hire nannies that are certified to tutor their children, giving them advanced learning opportunities instead of simply being baby-sat.
-The ultimate goals of good nannies are to provide excellent care to the children and household while they are under their supervision.
+The ultimate goal of a good nanny is to provide excellent care to the children while they are under their supervision.